mcroitor/automation/04_git.en.md

 8. **Iterations**: Addressing feedback and re-review
 9. **Approval and merge**: Integration into main branch

+The code review process can be supported by various tools integrated into development platforms (GitHub, GitLab, Bitbucket) or specialized systems (Crucible, Review Board).
+These tools provide convenient interfaces for discussing changes, tracking comments, and managing the review process.

 ## Using Git for Automation Scripts

 Git as the foundation of DevOps processes plays a central role in modern software development automation.
 The version control system serves not only as a code management tool but also as a **trigger mechanism** for launching automated processes.